htcondor/htcondor/docs/admin-manual/setting-up-vm-docker-universes.rst

 Macros <../admin-manual/configuration-macros.html>`__.

-Begin by installing the virtualization package on all execute machines, according to the vendor’s instructions.
+Begin by installing the virtualization package on all execute machines, according to the vendor's instructions.
 We have successfully used VMware, Xen, and KVM.
 If considering running on a Windows system, a *Perl* distribution will also need to be installed; we have successfully used *ActivePerl*.